nightscout/AndroidAPS/README-Combo.md

 - Setting a basal profile other than 1 on the pump, or delivering extended boluses or multiwave boluses from the pump interferes with TBRs and forces the loop into low-suspend only mode for 6 hours as the the loop can't run safely under those conditions.
-- It's currently not possible to set the time and date on the pump, however, this has no effect on AAPS and will not cause a problem if the pump's clock is not updated at the exact time daylight savings time starts or ends.
+- It's currently not possible to set the time and date on the pump, so daylight saving times changes have to be performed manually.
 - There's a bug in the pump's firmware that's triggered when "too much" communication happens with the pump.
 Specifically, this issue occurs when going from just issuing commands to the pump to reading the pumps data and history.
-For that reason, a minimal amount of data is read from the pump (no history).
+For that reason, a minimal amount of data is read from the pump.
   The bug might still rarely occur and causes the pump to not accept any connection unless a button is physically pressed on the pump.
-  Therefore, the pump's reservoir level is not read and the pump status information uploaded to Nightscout shows fake numbers of 250 (above low threshold - which can be configured via the configuration tool), 50 (below low threshold) and 0 if the reservoir is empty.
+  Therefore, the pump's reservoir level is not read and the pump status information uploaded to Nightscout shows fake numbers of 150 (above low threshold - which can be configured via the configuration tool), 8 (below low threshold, triggers NS alarm since < 10) and 0 if the reservoir is empty.
   Furthermore, no history (from the My Data menu) is read unless absolutely required.
-  Reading all pump data can be forced through the Combo tab (long press "TDDS"), to "import" events that happened solely on the pump, but that code has been tested less and may trigger the bug, so it's strongly recommended to stick to the usage scenario of controlling the pump solely through AAPS.
+  Reading all pump data can be forced through the Combo tab, to import events that happened solely on the pump, but that code has been tested less, might cause duplicates and may trigger the bug, so it's strongly recommended to stick to the usage scenario of controlling the pump solely through AAPS.
   Checking history, reservoir level etc on the pump causes no issues but should be avoided